I lose my erection with condoms

 Number one.
 Don’t take it personally.
 It’s nothing to do with your attractiveness, your sexiness, or how he feels about you.
 If you get him to open up and talk about it, he’ll tell you that himself.

 Number two.
-Don’t be a bitch about it.
+Don’t be whiny about it.
 Seriously.
 Even if you’re so sexually frustrated you’ve considered dry-humping a wall.
 Nasty comments will only make things worse.

 Dr Vanhegan says: “Men are actually quite fragile.
 They don’t appear that way but a negative sexual comment can haunt them for years.
 You have to be extremely careful about what you say and don’t reject him or say anything critical.
 Instead discuss calmly how you can overcome this problem together.”